smoeding/puppet-sendmail/README.md

 #### Class: `sendmail::aliases::newaliases`

-Triggers the rebuild of the alias database after modifying an entry in the aliases file.
+Trigger the rebuild of the alias database after modifying an entry in the aliases file.
+This class is notified automatically when an alias is managed using the [`sendmail::aliases::entry`](define-sendmailaliasesentry) defined type.

 #### Class: `sendmail::local_host_names`